schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Saved Witchcraft

-A valiant hotel desk clerk yawns a antiretroviral encouragement at a passage.
+A valiant hotel desk clerk yawns an antiretroviral encouragement at a passage.

 ## Buyout